thevedantgarg/ManageSoft/README.txt

 2. Open the file named "index.php" included in the folder.

-3. Huzzah!
-You're all set.
+3. You're all set.
+Go ahead and log in.